 It will be short and easy

 Your child’s first trip to the dentist is a chance for your child to get to know their dentist so that he or she won’t be afraid of the regular dental visits.
+When it comes to child dentistry, the first visit should be not long after your child’s third birthday.
 Your child will get to see the chair, perhaps sit in it and observe how it rotates.
 They can learn about tools, the mirror, and the dentist can talk to them about how they help check teeth.
 Think of it as quality time well invested.